mattvenn/turtleprize/lesson-3.md

 # Introduction

 In the 2nd lesson, students learnt more about Python, including how to implement loops and use variables.
-We also covered Sabotage, a game to improve resiliance to syntax errors.
+We also covered Sabotage, a game to improve resilience to syntax errors.

 # Learning objectives